What Is the Make of a Car? A Simple Explanation

 Final Thoughts

 Understanding what the make of a car means sounds simple — and it is — but only once it’s explained clearly.
-From my experience, confusion usually comes from hearing terms used together without explanation.
+Confusion usually comes from hearing terms used together without explanation.
 Once you separate them, everything falls into place.

 The make tells you who built the car.
 That single detail connects to paperwork, repairs, insurance, value, and ownership in ways most people don’t realize at first.